jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 touch docker-compose.yml
 ```

-:point_right: Copy and paste the following content in it
+:point_right: Copy and paste the following content in it: here we define a single service: `web`, for our Flask app.
+It is mostly based on the Dockerfile previously created, through the `build` keyword.

 ```yaml
 version: '3.8'